SiteRelEnby/anduril2/README.md

 * When blinking aux red for low battery, wait for a while (blink 1-2x only? blink orange for the first 5-10 seconds then red if it remains low?) after running the light on a high setting to not trigger the warning unnecessarily due to voltage sag from putting load on the battery.
 Use `memorized_level`? needs memory enabled in the build but I think not actually active?
   * How often is the battery voltage read?
 * `LOCKOUT_3H_ACTION` - configurable between momentary turbo and channel ramping/switching for dual channel lights
-* Make aux colour for blinking numbers configurable at runtime
+* `MOMENTARY_TURBO_FROM_LOCK_TIME_LIMIT` - limit momentary turbo from lock to this many seconds as an alternative to disabling it completely
+* Make aux colour for blinking numbers configurable at runtime (9C menu item after which to use?
+No easy way to display which is being selected to the user.
+Adding a completely new button combination is easy but takes more MCU space.
+Or is just having the order be the samme as the aux colour selector for off/lock mode enough?)
 * Option to save channel mix separately to level for manual memory
 * Make beacon on time configuration faster betweeen blinks?
 * Better integrate multiple modifications to some parts of aux LED code